Tareq Md Ariful Islam

 Tareq Md Ariful Islam is a Bangladeshi diplomat and the Ambassador of Bangladesh to the United States.
-He is the former high commissioner of Bangladesh to Sri Lanka.
+He is a former high commissioner of Bangladesh to Sri Lanka and Permanent Representative of Bangladesh to the United Nations Office in Geneva.

 Early life

 Tareq Md Ariful Islam has a bachelor's degree in civil engineering from the Bangladesh University of Engineering and Technology.
 He did his master's degree in diplomacy and trade at Monash University.

 Career

 Islam joined the foreign service through the 17th batch of the Bangladesh Civil Service in 1998.
 From 2005 to 2009, Islam was the secretary of the Permanent Mission of Bangladesh to the United Nations.

 In 2012, Islam was the acting deputy high commissioner of Bangladesh based in Kolkata.
 He served as the commission from 2009 to 2012.
 Islam was the director general of the South Asia wing at the Ministry of Foreign Affairs.
 Before that he was a director of the South Asia wing.
 He had served in the personal wing of the secretary of the Ministry of Foreign Affairs.

 In December 2018, as chargé de affairs of the Permanent Mission of Bangladesh to the United Nations, Islam put forward the "Culture of Peace" resolution, which was unanimously adopted by the United Nations General Assembly.

-Islam was appointed high commissioner of Bangladesh on 5 July 2020.
 He was the deputy permanent representative of the Permanent Mission of Bangladesh to the United Nations from 2016 to 2020.

+Islam served as the high commissioner to Sri Lanka from 5 July 2020 until 26 July 2024.
 He delivered mangos from Prime Minister Sheikh Hasina to Prime Minister Mahinda Rajapaksa as part of Bangladesh's "mango diplomacy" in 2021.

 In June 2024, Islam was appointed the permanent representative of Bangladesh to the United Nations Office in Geneva.
-He succeeded M. Riaz Hamidullah and Andalib Elias replaced him as the high commissioner of Bangladesh to Sri Lanka.
 On 7 August 2024, Islam presented his credentials to Tatiana Valovaya, director general of the United Nations Office in Geneva.
+He was succeeded by Nahida Sobhan in May 2025.

 On 3 September 2025, Islam was appointed the ambassador of Bangladesh to the United States.